Dries Segers and Suzanna Zak

-VITRINE is delighted to announce ‘Our companion, our other’ a two-person exhibition of emerging artists Dries Segers and Suzanna Zak, whose practices use different photographic processes to explore animals, organisms and environments in relation to humans interaction with them.
+‘Our companion, our other’ is a two-person exhibition of emerging artists Dries Segers and Suzanna Zak, whose practices use different photographic processes to explore animals, organisms and environments in relation to humans interaction with them.

-‘Our companion, our other’ will use each artists unique narratives to weave together stories of human and non- human companionship.
-Through their thoughtful and sensitive use of subjects and material, Zak and Segers empathetically explore what it means to be together in cohabitation with others, and try to understand our shared relationships with species we hold close.
+‘Our companion, our other’ uses each artists unique narratives to weave together stories of human and non-human companionship.
+Through their thoughtful and sensitive use of subjects and material, Zak and Segers empathetically explore what it means to be together in cohabitation with others, trying to understand our shared relationships with the species we hold close.

 Each of these forms of communication involve being vulnerable, both metaphorically and physically, with another to achieve encounters that become transformative.
 Segers and Zak have engaged in a listening exercise to understand our changing relationship to the species we hold closely, attempting to further understand what it means to cohabit spaces presently as compared to historically.

 Segers practice uses photography to explore human and non-human relations as well as invisible systems of existence.
 In his new series ’The Natural Contract’ developed for ‘Our companion, our other’, Segers has photographed trees which have been planted and grown at specific geographic locations as signifiers for borders or significant locations.
-As time has gone on, the geopoltical landscape of these locations has changed resulting in alterations to boarders and sites of importance.
-The tree relationships to their locations, as well as with the people who relied on their communicative power, has been revised and they now function through their vulnerability to the landscape.
-Segers will also be producing a new mural for the exhibition which uses photochromic paint that reacts to temperature and light changes, reflecting the changing nature of relationships.
+As time has gone on, the geopolitical landscape of these locations has changed resulting in alterations to boarders and sites of importance.
+The trees relationships to their locations, as well as with the people who relied on their communicative power, has been revised and they now function through their vulnerability to the landscape.
+Segers has also produced new hand sculptures for the exhibition which uses photochromic paint that reacts to temperature and light changes, reflecting the changing nature of relationships.

 Dries Segers (b.
 1990, Turnhout, BE) lives and works in Brussels, BE.
 He holds a BA and MA in Fine Arts from LUCA School of Arts, Brussels, BE and Listahaskoli, Reykjavík, IS.
 He has exhibited at galleries and museums: CAMERA/Centrul de Interes, Cluj-Napoca, RO; CCHA, Hasselt, BE; Galerie Botanique Brussels, BE; Tique Art Space, Antwerp, BE; A Tale of A Tub, Rotterdam, NL; Fotomuseum, Antwerp, BE; Hopstreet Gallery, Brussels, BE; De Warande, Turnhout, BE; The Weekend Room, Gwangju, KOR; 019, Ghent, BE; Museum Botanique, Brussels, BE; Vakfı Foundation, Istanbul, TR; De Brakke Grond, Amsterdam, NL; DMW Artspace, Antwerp, BE; Gouvernement, Gent, BE.